fandango-fuzzer/fandango/docs/Outputs.md

 Since interactions are always being sent to some party, and since the party outputs are being processed by Fandango, it may not always be easy to track which data is being sent, and where.

 However, you can also make use of interaction specs in the regular `fuzz` and `parse` commands.
-The special `--party PARTY` option allows you to produce outputs or parse inputs for just one given party `PARTY` in the interaction.
+The special `--party=PARTY` option allows you to produce outputs or parse inputs for just one given party `PARTY` in the interaction.
 The effect of `--party` is that it _excludes_ all other parties from the interaction, allowing to produce or parse strings for just one party.

 As an example, consider again our [`bc.fan`](bc.fan) example: